How to Read Piping and Instrumentation Diagram

 Discrete instruments are indicated by circular elements.
 Shared control/display elements are circles surrounded by a square.
 Computer functions are indicted by a hexagon and programmable logic controller (PLC) functions are shown as a triangle inside a square.

-2. Read Graphical Elements Between Connecting Lines
+2. Learn to Use Graphical Elements and Connecting Lines

 The connections between elements is a way for engineers to identify a particular pipe in a standardized way.
 And different color indicates different pipes to avoide confusion.
 Adding a single horizontal bar across any of the four graphical elements indicates the function resides in the primary location category.
 A double line indicates an auxiliary location, devices located behind a panel-board in some other inaccessible location are shown with a dashed horizontal line.